Bootstragram/zealit/README.md

 ## Methods and options
 ### zealit(obj[, option])
-Clones `obj` recursively and returns a _zealed_ version of the object.
+Updates `obj` recursively and returns a _zealed_ version of the object.

  - `obj` &lt;any> Any JavaScript primitive or Object
  - `option` &lt;Object>